Chiral differential operators: formal loop group actions and associated modules: Introduction

-Even though this vertex algebra arises as a particular algebra of CDOs, it should really be regarded as a more fundamental object for both conceptual and aesthetic reasons.
-In fact, from vertex algebras of the form $\CDO_{\Theta,H}(P)$, there is a natural way to recover \emph{all} algebras of CDOs and also construct many other interesting objects (see below).
-Moreover, the definition of $\CDO_{\Theta,H}(P)$ is arguably more appealing than that of an arbitrary algebra of CDOs.
+Even though the vertex algebras defined as above are particular examples of algebras of CDOs, they can in fact be used to recover \emph{all} algebras of CDOs as well as construct other interesting objects (see below).
+Also, they have an arguably more appealing generators-and-relations description than an arbitrary algebra of CDOs.